Documentation

 htmx in a Nutshell

-To understand htmx, first let’s take a look at the two main hypermedia controls, or interactive elements of HTML, the anchor tag and the form tag:
+To understand the htmx approach, first let’s take a look at the two main hypermedia controls, or interactive elements of HTML, the anchor tag and the form tag:

 <a href="/blog">Blog</a>